JainAbhi2411/CampusNest/docs/prd.md

 - **Additional Mess Features:**
   + Mess recommendation based on accommodation location
   + Nearby mess widget on accommodation detail page
-  + Mess wishlist and favorites\n  + Share mess details via social media or link
+  + Mess wishlist and favorites
+  + Share mess details via social media or link
   + Report mess for hygiene or service issues
   + Mess verification badge system
   + Student community reviews and discussions
   + Mess events and special meal announcements
-  + Loyalty program and reward points\n  + Referral bonus for bringing new subscribers
+  + Loyalty program and reward points
+  + Referral bonus for bringing new subscribers

-\n### 2.7 Additional Advanced Features
+### 2.7 Additional Advanced Features
 - Wishlist/Favorites for saving properties\n- Compare up to 3 properties side-by-side with detailed comparison table
 - Chat system for direct communication with property owners
 - Notification system for new listings and price drops